Arun Paudwal

-Arun Paudwal (born 9 May 1944died 1 November 1991) was an Indian music composer in Hindi Films.
+Arun Paudwal (born 9 May 1944 died 1 November 1991) was an Indian music composer in Hindi Films.
 He worked with music director S. D. Burman for some time.

 Biography

 Arun Paudwal's wife is the well known Bollywood singer Anuradha Paudwal.
 Their daughter Kavita Paudwal also became a singer.

 He died on 1 November 1991.

 Career

 Paudwal was a versatile and popular musician, who composed the music for several movies including Marathi and Hindi films.

 He composed the song "Ashwini Ye Na" for the Marathi film Gammat Jammat in 1987, which was performed as a duet by the singer Kishore Kumar and Anuradha Paudwal.
 He also wrote the music for Meera Ka Mohan; the film was released in 1992, after Paudwal's death, and the music became very successful.

 Music career as Duo

 In earlier years, he composed music with Anil Mohile as a duo 'Anil-Arun'.
 The duo were music assistants (arrangers) working for S. D. Burman.
 They assisted the composer along with S. D. Burman's wife, Meera Dev.
 After that the duo was assistant music director for Bappi Lahiri for more than 15 years.